Tinch334/Console-editor/README.md

 ### Additional notes:
 * The save and open functions use a relative path.
 They use the path from the directory in which the program files are located.
-* Tabulations are not yet supported, mainly due to them requiring the rewrite of the display, cursor and scroll handling functions.
+* Tabulations currently work, however they are space based, no actual tab characters are inserted.
 * Copying and pasting text can be done, _however_ it's not supported by the editor.
 It has to be done using the console, hoping it doesn't produce any problems.
 It's not reliable in its current state.
 * Syntax highlighting is in the works but is currently too inefficient to be officially added to the editor, specially on large files the performance hit is significant.